hashrocket/capybara-webmock/README.md

 Capybara.javascript_driver = :capybara_webmock_poltergeist
 ```

-*NOTE: These are just two default driver wrappers this gem provides.
+*NOTE: These are just some default driver wrappers this gem provides.
 If you are
 already using a custom driver profile you can still use `capybara-webmock`, you
 just need to configure proxy settings to `127.0.0.1:9292`*